 7. Plan your party food (but don’t buy anything)

-Whether your on a budget or not, plan out what party food you’ll need in advance to make sure you’ll have enough to feed everyone.
+Whether you’re on a budget or not, plan out what party food you’ll need in advance to make sure you’ll have enough to feed everyone.
 If you’re sharing the role of caterer, planning things out in advance will help you organise who’s bringing what.

 8. Buy a birthday present